GeorgiaFrankinStain/Centralized_Control_of_Autopilots_diploma/_manual_infrastructure/CodeStyle.markdown

 The text before the separator "--" is used in the code.

 ```
+//FIXME CRITICAL
 //FIXME FORMALITY  -- (Optional, because it is too simple.
 Exclusively for beauty).
-//FIXME CRITICAL
+//FIXME IMITATION
 //FIXME REALISED
 //FIXME TEST FAILED